theforeman/theforeman.org/plugins/foreman_remote_execution/1.3/index.md

 evaluated since they are same for all hosts.
 A chart is showing the status of the job on all targets.

 From this screen you can even cancel the job if it's not finished yet.
 First cancel attempt will try to cancel the run on the Smart Proxy.
 If proxy does not respond, you can hit the cancel button a second time which forces the Job to be cancelled on Foreman (while it still might be running on Smart Proxy).
+Abort Job button can be though of as "force cancel".
+It will send SIGTERM to all remotely running processes and imidiatelly mark the job as failed without waiting for the tasks running on smart proxies to finish.

 Last Job Task takes you to Foreman Tasks that represents this Job.

 In Hosts tab you can see all hosts targeted by this execution, status of the job on them and link to Foreman Task that represent the execution for a particular host.
 Note that this task is a subtask of a whole Job task.
+The table can be filtered by statuses of the hosts' tasks.
+For example

+    job_invocation.result = failed

+can be used to display only hosts on which this job failed.

 If you scheduled a recurring you'll also see **Recurring logic** tab.
 This gives you some basic information, e.g. when next run is supposed to happen.
 After you cancel the job, it cancels all future executions as well.

 ## 3.4 Jobs list
-TODO: Mention filtering options

 You can find all Jobs when you navigate to Monitor > Jobs.
 A table lists all jobs from history to future.
 You can search jobs by description with